SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

        - If marks scored are between 989 and900 categories is first-class
        - If marks 899 and 825 categories are Higher Second Class.

+6.**Assignment-6**

+a.
+The bank manager has decided to activate all those accounts which were previously marked as inactive for
+    performing no transaction in the last 365 days.
+Write a PL/SQL block (using the implicit cursor) to update the status of the account, display an approximate message based on the no. of rows affected by the update.Use of %FOUND, %NOTFOUND, %ROWCOUNT.